dahas/node_pwa_boilerplate/Readme.md

 ### Use another CSS framework

 Instead of bootstrap you can install any other css framework that you prefer.
-If the other framework supports scss as well open styles.scss which you find in the "sass" folder.
-Replace the 2nd line in the Bootstrap section so it points to the main scss file of the new library.
-Also remove bootstrap from register.js in "src" folder.
+If the other framework supports scss as well open and edit styles.scss which you find in the "sass" folder.
+Replace the bootstrap entry so it points to the main scss file of the new library.
+Also remove bootstrap.js or replace it with the new one in "src/register.js".

 ### Offline first